 The Skowhegan River Park (also known as Run of River) will redevelop an industrial downtown river corridor into an accessible outdoor recreation asset with an expanded trail network and enhanced whitewater.
-The river park will not only benefit community members through improved river access and free recreation opportunities, but it will also bolster the regional economy by attracting visitors, businesses, and new residents.
+The river park will not only benefit community members through improved river access, free recreation opportunities, and new civic infrastructure, but it will also bolster the regional economy by attracting visitors, businesses, and new residents.

 What is a River Park?